 Examining each and every reason why screenwriters quit would take a few blog posts, if not a college course, but here are the main ones we’ve seen, and what you can do to (a) see them coming, and (b) do something about it.
 (That is, assuming you don’t want to quit.)

-They only write one script (!)
+Screenwriters quit because they only write one script

 Screenwriters who write just one single script are at a significant disadvantage to writers who are armed with multiple scripts, and are more likely to give up due to frustration because they find it impossible to make that one script… the most perfect screenplay ever.